UPDATE (01.30.2022): Post revised to reflect v0.7.0 of the enhanced NYC subway.

 - Busways and bus lanes, including makeshift bus lanes where necessary.

-- Private auto/parking restrictions on select roads.
+- Private auto/parking restrictions on select streets.

 - Makeshift bus stops with clear signage, where needed.